 These charming and beautiful dogs with the wavy white or fawn coats will enjoy being your companion dog for life as long as you give them plenty of treats and love!

-7. Corginees Pyrenees – The Corgi and Great Pyrenees mix
+7. Corgi & Great Pyrenees mix (AKA Corginees Pyrenees)

 Although the Welsh Corgi is much smaller than the Great Pyrenees, they are capable of creating the Corginees Pyrenees!